serverpod/serverpod_docs/docs/06-concepts/18-testing/04-best-practises.md

 ## Unit and integration tests {#unit-integration}

+It is significantly easier to navigate a project if the different types of tests are clearly separated.

 ### Don't

 ❌ Mix different types of tests together.
-It is significantly easier to navigate a project if the different types of tests are grouped.

 ### Do